DillLabs/launch-dill-node/README.md

 ```

 - Choose `1` to generate a new mnemonic (ensure you save this securely).
-- Choose `2` if you already have a mnemonic and wish to use it.
+- Choose `2` if you already have a mnemonic and would like to use it.

 A withdrawal address is required to complete the next setup